Massive photons: an infrared regularization scheme for lattice QCD+QED

-Lattice QCD (LQCD) provides a first principles approach for determining isospin breaking effects in hadronic and nuclear processes.
+Lattice QCD (LQCD) provides a first-principles approach for determining isospin-breaking effects in hadronic and nuclear processes.
 There are a handful of LQCD calculations of the strong contribution to the nucleon mass splitting~\cite{Beane:2006fk,Blum:2010ym,Horsley:2012fw,deDivitiis:2013xla,Borsanyi:2013lga,Borsanyi:2014jba,Walker-Loud:2014iea} and a comparable number that determine the electromagnetic corrections~\cite{Blum:2007cy,Basak:2008na,Blum:2010ym,Portelli:2010yn,Portelli:2012pn,deDivitiis:2013xla,Borsanyi:2013lga,Drury:2013sfa,Aoki:2012st,Ishikawa:2012ix,Horsley:2013qka,Borsanyi:2014jba}.
 One impressive calculation includes both sources of isospin breaking simultaneously and yields, among other quantities, a postdiction for the nucleon isospin splitting with $\sim5\sigma$ statistical significance~\cite{Borsanyi:2014jba}.
-There exists an alternate means for determining the electromagnetic self-energy of the nucleon from the Cottingham Formula~\cite{Cini:1959,Cottingham:1963zz,Gasser:1974wd,Collins:1978hi}, which makes use of experimental cross sections as input to dispersion integrals.
+There exists an alternate means for determining the electromagnetic self-energy of the nucleon, from the Cottingham formula~\cite{Cini:1959,Cottingham:1963zz,Gasser:1974wd,Collins:1978hi}, which makes use of experimental cross sections as input to dispersion integrals.
 However, the uncertainty attained with this method~\cite{Gasser:1982ap,WalkerLoud:2012bg,Gasser:2015dwa} is not yet competitive with the LQCD calculations.

-Although inclusion of electromagnetism in LQCD is theoretically straight-forward~\cite{Duncan:1996xy,Duncan:1996sq}, it presents practical challenges due to the long-range nature of the electromagnetic (QED) interactions.
-Specifically, such interactions give rise to power-law finite volume corrections, and their removal via extrapolation requires computationally demanding simulations performed at multiple volumes.
-An analytic understanding of the power-law finite volume effects within such setups~\cite{Davoudi:2014qua,Fodor:2015pna} have enabled reliable finite volume extrapolations of the single hadron spectrum.
+Although inclusion of electromagnetism in LQCD is theoretically straightforward~\cite{Duncan:1996xy,Duncan:1996sq}, it presents practical challenges due to the long-range nature of the electromagnetic (QED) interactions.
+Specifically, such interactions give rise to power-law finite-volume (FV) corrections, and their removal via extrapolation requires computationally demanding simulations performed at multiple volumes.
+An analytic understanding of the power-law FV effects within such setups~\cite{Davoudi:2014qua,Borsanyi:2014jba,Fodor:2015pna,Lee:2015rua} has enabled reliable FV extrapolations of the single hadron spectrum.